greg-dubrow/tidy-tuesday-projects/2018/tt_2018-11-27_md_bridges/README.md

+### [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) for [November 27, 2018](https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-11-27).
+A look at the condition of bridges in Maryland.

     # readin in data, create df for plots
     library(tidytuesdayR) # to load tidytuesday data
     library(tidyverse) # to do tidyverse things